-As we've noted earlier, there's a compact business class cabin behind the main doors, with just three rows (numbered 10 through 12).
+As we noted earlier, there's a compact business class cabin behind the main doors, with just three rows (numbered 10 through 12).

 Many frequent flyers prefer the more exclusive feel of a mini-cabin when it's at the front of the plane – such as on the Qantas Airbus A380 – but reversing the layout, as is the case on the Boeing 787, introduces some downsides.

-For starters, you're directly in front of the premium economy cabin and its two baby bassinett positions, which could make any seat in row 12 a questionable choice.
+For starters, you're directly in front of the premium economy cabin and its two baby bassinet positions, which could make any seat in row 12 a questionable choice.

 We've also noted that the premium economy cabin has no dedicated lavatories – which means that if premium economy passengers are invited forward to use the business class loos, as is done on Qantas' Airbus A380s, you can expect a lot of traffic past your seats.

-With maximum carry-on baggage – avoid rows 1-3: On international flights, Qantas business class travellers can bring up to three bags with them on board – such as two full-sized cabin bags plus a handbag, laptop satchel or duty-free goods.
+With maximum carry-on baggage – avoid rows 1-3: On international flights, Qantas business class travellers can bring up to two bags with them on board – such as one full-sized cabin bag, two smaller 105cm bags or one smaller 105cm bag plus a handbag, laptop satchel or duty-free goods.

 However, it's unlikely that overhead lockers will be fitted above the centre seats in row two and possibly row three due to the presence of a crew rest loft compartment directly above the seats.

-That means the passengers in those rows will need to store their bags elsewhere in the cabin, such as above the window seats, also reducing the space available for these travellers.
+This means the passengers in those rows will need to store their bags elsewhere in the cabin, such as above the window seats, reducing the space available for these travellers.
 If you're heavily-packed, consider a seat further back to keep things close.

 - Up close with Qantas' Boeing 787 Dreamliner business class seats